 After looking for new living room chairs to right this decorating wrong, these were love at first sight for me.
 I love this rug, too, but that is a story for another day.
 Don’t even get me started on that black adorable ball of fluff!

 That actually brings me to yet another positive point about Mid Century Modern and its revival.
 You can find some pretty darn nice pieces for a bargain price if you know where to look and have patience.
 Favorite sources include Craigslist for vintage pieces, often grandma’s bedroom is sold off for a song, as well as some antique malls.
 I love to stalk HomeGoods for finds like the chairs above and other accessories.
 Target recently came out with its own line, called Project62 to celebrate the store’s anniversary.

 Part of the fun is never knowing what you might find!

 Now you know what I think of when I am busy getting rid of stuff.
 One thing is for sure, whatever comes into our house next will have a Mid Century Modern vibe!

-Vintage – Craigslist, furniture consignment shops, anique malls, online: ebay, etsy, chairish New: Homegoods, some furniture store are finally jumping on the band wagon, mostly online: All Modern, Joy Bird, France and Son, Target (also in store) Wayfair .
+Vintage – Facebook Marketplace, furniture consignment shops, antique malls, online: eBay, Etsy, Chairish New: Homegoods, some furniture stores are finally jumping on the bandwagon, mostly online: All Modern, Joy Bird, France, and Son, Target (also in-store) Wayfair.

-For more upscale vintage pieces you might give Chairish a go.
+For more upscale vintage pieces you might give Chairish a try.
 There is a good chance you might get sticker shock, but it’s certainly worth a look!

 Slowly some of the larger furniture stores are catching on, but last time I checked the one near our house was still peddling stuff that would not have looked out of place in a medieval castle.
 Yawn.